-The NPF expects the local authority's Local Economic and Community Plan 2015-2020 (LECP) should also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
+The NPF expects the local authority's Local Economic and Community Plan 2016-2022 should also inform the LAP to provide for the co-ordinated spatial planning of community services for the area.
 In addition, the local authority's Traveller Accommodation Programme 2019-2024 should also inform the LAP.

 Having regard to NPO 33 to prioritise new homes that can support sustainable development at an appropriate scale of provision relative to location, it is important that the LAP takes an integrated approach to the planning of education, social and community facilities and amenities.
 The LAP should consider the capacity of existing facilities, including community centres, leisure, amenity and cultural facilities to serve existing and future residents.
+Specifically in relation to schools, the planning authority should consult with the Forward Planning & Site Acquisitions Section of the Department of Education.

 In addition, and aligned with the need for a sustainable settlement and transport strategy, the LAP should also ensure that education, childcare, and social and community facilities can be easily accessed by walking or cycling from existing and proposed new residential areas.